5 Days In July: A Summer Camp Story

 Thursday

-This may be my favourite day, as participants are knowledgeable enough now to not need a lot of reminders, and also because today I fire up my portable speaker for our ride.
 All the music in my playlist was chosen for it's bpm (beats per minute), which falls in the ideal range for biking, but also because of the particular song.
 An eclectic blend of just about everything from 1970s Queen, 1980s Michael Jackson, 1990s country and dance, 2000s alternative, recent movie music (Despicable Me & Encanto), EDM (electronic dance music), modern country and a variety of pop music across many years.
 Not to worry, all music is "clean" with no swear words, and most has a positive message or theme.
-New this year, I have a pair of speakers which can chain off each other, so all cyclists in the group should be able to hear the music all the time.
+I now have a pair of speakers which can chain off each other, so all cyclists in the group should be able to hear the music all the time.

 We begin our day at the community centre, where early arriving participants may get to experience the hilarity which is one of the songs which I love but is too fast for cycling: SEAGULLS!
 (Stop It Now).
 One participant, Leslie, who insisted on being referred to by his Jedi name (since the first day) needed to watch it 3 times before he could contain his laughter.
 In a different camp, Jason was dealing with a bit of an anxiety attack as he had fallen on Wednesday and was worried that his scrape would make biking painful; thankfully, he and my Assistant had discovered a shared love for Dungeons & Dragons and discussing it as we rode calmed Jason - he was fine the remainder of the day.